ga-aluminati/rando/README.md

 ![./randomizer_organizer_flow.png](./randomizer_organizer_flow.png)

-## Core Display States
+## Display States

 * **Landing page**
- - Randomize list of users
+ - Value Prop: Randomize list of users
- - Randomize groups of users
+ - Value Prop: Randomize groups of users
- - Allow anyone at an event to join
+ - Value Prop: Allow anyone at an event to join
- - Public or private
+ - Value Prop: Public or private
 * **Dashboard**
  - View all events you created
  - View all events you are participating in